accellera-official/cci/README.txt

 OSCI CCI WG internal document with
 GreenSocs interface proposal.

-either
-- extract both provided archive files
-  - CCI API proposal
-  - GreenSocs implementation and example or
 - checkout from svn
   https://svn.greensocs.com/private/packages/greenstarcore
-  (ask Mark Burton for access)
+  (ask Mark Burton or Christian Schršder for access)

 - start looking at documentation in doc/API_ref/index.html

 - edit Makefiles
-  - gs_api_implementation/Makefile
+  - gs_broker_implementation/Makefile
   - gs_param_implementation/Makefile
   - api/Makefile
   - Makefiles.defs

 - compile in
   - api
-  - gs_api_implementation
+  - gs_broker_implementation
   - gs_param_implementation
   - dev_examples/gs_example (or other example)
   (currently there are compiler warnings)
+  (read README.txt files if existing)

 - run ./testbench in gs_example (or any other example dir)

-(Note that there are different compiles to be done to demontrate the independency and make it easier to provide alternative implementations)
+(Note that instead of providing one Makefile or compile script for all there are different compiles to be done manually to demonstrate the independency and make it easier to provide alternative implementations)